e-delaney/Instance-Based_CFE_TSC/README.md

 The datasets used are from the UCR archive (http://www.timeseriesclassification.com/) [1].
 We can import these datasets directly in the code using tslearn functionality.

 ### Black-box Classifier
 We have trained a fully convolutional neural network (FCN) originally proposed by Wang et al. [2] for time series classification, closely following the implementation by Fawaz et al. [3] (https://github.com/hfawaz/dl-4-tsc).
 This can be found in the FCN file.
-Weights are saved for future use where we want to call this pretrained model.
+Weights are saved for future use where we want to call this pre-trained model.

 ![Image of FCN](https://github.com/e-delaney/Instance-based_CFE_TSC/blob/main/FCN_compressed.PNG)